Modius22/FreshPress/README.md

 ## Updating
 FreshPress actually does not support auto updating.
-*NEVER START ANY UPDATE FROM THE ADMIN!
+**NEVER START ANY UPDATE FROM THE ADMIN!
 THE UPDATER WILL OVERWRITE THE FRESHPRESS SOURCE PERMANENTLY**

+## Tips & Tricks
+Look in the `docs/` Folder 🙂

 ## System Requirements
 - [PHP](https://secure.php.net/) version **5.6** or higher.